BinhPQ2/URL_Shortener/README.md

 ### 4. Deployment:

 ✅ Deploy the application to a publicly accessible platform.

 ✅ Provide instructions for running the project locally (below).

 ### 5. Nice-to-have Features:

 ❌ Password Protection: Allow users to set a password for accessing certain shortened URLs.

 ⚠️ URL Expiry Date: Enable users to set an expiration date for shortened URLs.
-(Currently the expired date is set to default of 60 seconds and user can't toggle it off)
+(Currently the expired date is set to default of 60 seconds and user can't toggle it off).

 ❌ Custom Short Codes: Allow users to specify their own custom short codes.

 ---